A reflection from a Local Profile writer who grew up in New York City, on witnessing 9/11 and moving forward.

 Now, all of a sudden, the memories that I had built over the course of the years all came flooding back to me.
 Taking in the sights from the observation decks to see the expanse of the City, meeting up with friends to have a cocktail and reminisce about the “old neighborhood,” having a Nathan’s hotdog on top of the Towers (just because I could…even though they seem to taste better at Coney Island), hanging with the guys for the one last hoorah for bachelor parties, or any number of reasons you could come up with just to get to the top of The World Trade Center.

 Many of the world’s population are dubious of what they don’t understand.
 They are cautious of those who don’t look like the majority, or who happen to act a little differently.
-On this fated day, all of the veils of insecurities, bigotries, racism and hate dropped along with the Twin Towers.
+On 9/11, all veils of insecurities, bigotries, racism and hate dropped along with the Twin Towers.
 The stories of sacrifice, valor and bravery that remained yet untold.

 However, as an additional measure of triumph and display of the power of the American Spirit, we witnessed, rising out of the New York skyline on November 3, 2014, One World Trade Center opened.